winfeel/mfe230p/README.md

 # MFE230P: Data Science for Finance
 ###### MASTERS OF FINANCIAL ENGINEERING \ UC BERKELEY

 _Data Science for Finance_ is a survey course on the machine learning models and mathematical optimization methods pertaining to financial engineering and financial data.
-We will cover convexity, the fundamentals of mathematical optimization, and discuss convex programming using open source software [CVX](http://cvxr.com); unsupervised methods for clustering and dimension-reduction; supervised methods including regression, classification, and kernels; a brief overview of deep learning; portfolio optimization with transaction costs; and robust optimization.
+We spend roughly 2/3 of the course discussing machine learning and the remaining 1/3 discussing portfolio optimization.
+Specifically, we will cover convexity, the fundamentals of mathematical optimization, and discuss convex programming using open source software [CVX](http://cvxpy.org); unsupervised methods for clustering and dimension-reduction; supervised methods including regression, classification, and kernels; a brief overview of deep learning; portfolio optimization with transaction costs and induced sparsity; and robust optimization.
 Unlike a traditional machine learning course, however, we will give special attention to financial applications—such as index-tracking and sector segmentation—and the challenges faced when working with financial data—such as leptokurtic or asymmetric market returns and non-stationary environments.

 The course will consist of semi-weekly lectures, a final examination that constitutes 40% of grade, and four homwework assignments—each constituting 15% of grade—that involve a written component and a programming component to be completed in [Python](https://www.python.org).
 Accordingly, we will use [Jupyter Notebook](http://jupyter.org) for assignment submissions as they support [LaTeX](https://www.latex-project.org) syntax for inline mathematical expressions (via [MathJax](https://www.mathjax.org)) and programming in Python, including [inline display of figures](http://jupyter-notebook.readthedocs.io/en/latest/notebook.html#plotting).